Your Mental Well-Being Matters: What All Seniors and Elderly Americans Should Know

 According to the World Health Organization (WHO), about 15 percent of all adults over the age of 60 experience some kind of mental health problem.
 That means you probably know people who've been affected by conditions like the ones listed below—even if they've kept their challenges private.
 Just remember: None of these issues are considered by professionals to be normal parts of aging.
 Nor are they anything to be ashamed of.
 They are real conditions that can often be successfully treated or managed by getting professional help.
 Some of the most common mental health issues in the elderly and senior population include:

 - Depression: Older adults have a heightened risk of depression, which makes this one of the most important issues in the field of geriatric mental health.
 Everybody feels sad sometimes.
 But depression is much more than that.
 People who are depressed tend to have a consistently low mood, which doesn't necessarily always manifest as sadness.
 They may also experience ongoing feelings like anxiety, guilt, anger, shame, emptiness, worthlessness, irritability, or hopelessness.
 Often, they don't get enjoyment from activities they previously liked.
 And they may feel generally apathetic about life, which can lead to suicidal thoughts.
-In fact, elderly men have the highest suicide rate of any demographic.
+In fact, in the period from 2002 through 2022, men aged 75 and older had the highest suicide rate of any demographic.
 If you or someone you know is contemplating suicide, call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).
 Learn more about what depression looks like in seniors and how to get help.

 - Anxiety disorders: All of us have fears and temporary worries.
 But some people have feelings of anxiety that don't go away or that consistently get triggered in certain kinds of situations.
 As a result, they may have trouble doing normal activities.
 Their feelings can also grow worse over time and cause more and more interference in their lives.
 Many types of anxiety disorders exist.
 Some of the most common types among seniors include generalized anxiety disorder, social anxiety disorder, panic disorder, and obsessive-compulsive disorder.
 In a lot of cases, people with anxiety disorders also have depression.